icodestuffmaybe/tom_jacob_final_project_ai_concept_explainer/README.md

 - Check `student_guide.md` for detailed implementation instructions
 - Use the test scripts to validate your implementations
 - Ask TAs for help when stuck

-For TAs:
-- See `TA_guide.md` for complete solutions and troubleshooting
-- All exercises have detailed implementation guides and common issue solutions

 ---